TACC/Lmod/doc/03-internal-working.md

-This is a core dump of the internal structure of Lmod.

 It may be helpful to follow the actions and routines that handle a module load.
 This will be explained from the outer most level and will work inward.